 What is ADA Website Compliance?
 Let’s first begin by explaining what ADA stands for.
 ADA is short for the Americans with Disabilities Act.
 This act was signed in 1990 by George H.W Bush and was created to prohibit discrimination against people with disabilities.
-It guarantees that they have equal opportunities in regards to job opportunities, purchasing goods or services and the ability to participate in local and state government programs or services.
+It guarantees that everyone has equal opportunities in regards to job opportunities, purchasing goods or services and the ability to participate in local and state government programs or services.
 One of the main purposes in creating this act was to provide a comprehensive, national mandate for the eradication of discrimination against those with disabilities.
 The act provides enforceable standards that address these discriminations.

 Standards for Accessible Design